 I try to imagine a call-sign that will work.
 It mustn’t be a number that they will recognize as belonging to a different sort of airplane — I’m sunk if I happen to give them the number of a famous bizjet or a courier they talk to every day.
 Plus, this needs to be a nom de vol that I can easily remember, or else I’m likely to tip my hand at the start.
 I have the better part of an hour to think this over.

 Out of the mountains again and flying west along I-90, I begin to feel confident.
 Over Issaquah I turn my attention to the radio.
 There are four controller positions at Boeing: Eastside (short runway), Westside (long runway), Ground Control, and Clearance Delivery.
 This time of night the short runway’s closed and they’re all the same guy, and I will talk to him on the first two or three of these frequencies by turn.

-“And Boeing Tower, Cessna Eight-Zero Two-Niner-One, North Mercer with Sierra.”
+“And Boeing Tower, Cessna Eight-Zero Two-Niner-One, North Mercer with November.”

 - Really, the plane in question was N53483.
 Interestingly, I don’t think I even remembered the “Zero-Zero-Bravo-or-Two-Niner-One” episode until this was all over.

 - I knew of a guy who thought it would be fun to do a touch-and-go at SeaTac in the middle of the night.
-There was no prohibition against this, and the tower happily went along, but some time later the owner of the airplane that he was flying received a bill from the Port of Seattle for a landing fee.
-Seems it was only $25 at the time, for a small airplane at least.
-Our story suggests that a practical joker could have had some fun with this; but also that sometimes there’s somebody actually taking notes.
+There was no prohibition against this, and the tower happily went along, but some time later the registered owner of the (rented) airplane in question received a bill from the Port of Seattle for a landing fee.
+Seems the charge was only $25 at the time, for a small airplane at least.
+Our story suggests that a practical joker could have had fun with this.
+It also suggests that sometimes there’s somebody actually taking notes.